konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

    ```console
    $ cd move2kube-demos
    ```
    Let's see the structure inside the `./samples/cloud-foundry` directory.
+The folder contains the source code files and the manifest.yml file.

    ```console
    move2kube-demos git:(main) $ tree samples/cloud-foundry